presslabs/toplytics/readme.txt

 			}
 		}
 	}
-?>
+?>`

+The outcome will look like this:

+1.)
+This is the most visited post - 123 Views
+2.)
+This is the second most visited post - 99 Views 3.)
+This is the third most visited post - 12 Views

-= How to use custom template? =
+= How to use the custom template? =
-To use your custom template just copy and paste the file `toplytics-template.php` from toplytics plugin directory to your theme directory.
+To use a custom template you just need to copy the file `toplytics-template.php` from toplytics' plugin folder to your theme folder.

 Then you can customize your template.
-The plugin first search for the file `toplytics-template.php` into theme directory and then search into plugin directory, in this case your custom template from theme structure will be visible first.
+The plugin will first search for the file `toplytics-template.php` in the active theme folder and if that's not found it will search in the plugin folder.
+The custom template from the theme folder has priority over the one in the plugin folder.

+= How can I use the shortcode? =
+The shortcode has 3 parameters: period -> default=month (today/week/month), numberposts -> default=5 (min=1/max=20), showviews -> default=false (true/false)

+Shortcode example:

+`[toplytics period="week" numberposts="3" showviews="true"]`

+The shortcode can be used within post/pages and in other widgets from the sidebar.
+For any parameter that is not used, the default value will be used.

 == Changelog ==

 = 1.4 =
-Remove multiple templates support.
-You can use only one custom template placed into your theme directory.
+* Removed multiple templates support.
+You can use only one custom template placed in your theme folder.
-Fix some display bugs.
+* Fixed some display bugs.
+* Refactored and cleaned-up the entire plugin code
-Simplify the template syntax.
+* Simplified the template syntax.
+* The plugin settings page stays now under *Settings* and not *Tools*
+* Added more filters and hooks to be used inside theme/plugins
-Add i18n support.
+* Added i18n support.
-Add shortcode support.
+* Added shortcode support.
+* Added more information and documentation into Readme.txt

 = 1.3 =
-Implement OAuth login method.
+* Implemented OAuth login method.

 = 1.2.2 =
-Add custom theme templates support.
+* Added custom theme templates support.

 = 1.2.1 =
-Use password to generate token, and save the token in database.
+* GA password is used to generate a token, and the token is saved in the database.

 = 1.2 =
-Add custom templates.
+* Added custom templates.

 = 1.1 =
-Start version on WP.
+* First version on WP.

+== Upgrade Notice ==

+= 1.4 =
+Major plugin changes & code rewrite.
+Added theme custom templates, OAuth login, i18n support, shortcode support, filter & hooks.